-Visitors are expected to sign-in in the school office and receive a pass to a specific area . ’ Visitors will not be allowed to enter the instructional areas at any time without a pass.
+Visitors must sign-in in the school office and receive a pass to a specific area only upon approval from the director/designee.
+A driver’s license must be presented to get a pass.
+Visitors will not be allowed to enter the instructional areas at any time without a pass.
+To safeguard students, parents who do not follow this mandate may be referred to University Police.

 Parents must contact the office or write a note to the teacher to set up a conference.
 Parents will not be allowed to interrupt classes to conference with teachers.

 When picking up students before the school day ends, parents must sign the child out in the office and wait in the office for the child.
-No child will be dismissed from class after 2:00 pm.
+No child will be dismissed from a class after 2:00 pm.

 When the school has special assemblies or activities, passes are not required.
 However, parents will need to pick up a parking pass from the office.

-Students may not invite students from other schools to visit for part or all the school day.
-For the safety of the student, parents may be asked by teachers, administrators, staff, or campus security to provide a source of identification.
+Students from other schools are not permitted on campus for school events. .

 EMERGENCIES

-EMERGENCY FORMS
+EMERGENCY INFORMATION FORMS

-Each child is required to have an emergency form on file in our office.
-This information must be kept up to date by notifying the school office of an address, telephone number, or email change.
-It is the responsibility of the parents to update Emergency and Early Dismissal forms.
+Each child is required to have an emergency information form on file in our office.
+It is the responsibility of the parent to keep this form up to date by notifying the school office of an address, telephone number, or email change as emergency notices are sent via email.
 Please circle the phone

 number that should be used first.